 Your hat is now in The Hatchery, drying.
 I can’t show any pictures.
 You know how it goes.
 I show a few photos of this thing I thought up and the next thing you know Billy Mays is selling them on TV, making a fortune with my idea.
 So no photos.

 Visualize your hat in a happy place.
-It has a view of palm trees and water.
 Your hat is blissed out.

 Your hat is dry.
 It comes out of The Hatchery.
 I loosen the cinch cord.
 I measure everything again.

-If you live on the far side of the lake from me, you can probably hear this part of the process.
+If you live on the other side of the tenth fairway from me, you can probably hear this part of the process.

 The hats often dry unevenly.
 One part shrinks more than another.
 Or shrinks less.
 Maybe some parts don’t shrink at all.
 Big joke.
 The Hat Gods laugh.
 I don’t.